X=Prem: Reception

-The film was greeted by mixed reviews.
+The film was greeted by positive reviews.
 The Times of India review mentions the slow pace of the movie and the predictable climax.
 Cinestaan reviewed the film as "an intriguing study of the human mind and the realm of emotions ".
 In its review, Anandabazar Patrika mentions the college life nostalgia portrayed in the film, praises the dialogues and criticizes variable importance given to the four main actors.
 The review in Ei Samay mentions that the film uses too many English dialogues and talks about the mix of romance and sci-fi genres.
 Critic Ushasie Chakraborty in her Zee 24 Ghanta review lauds the chemistry between the lead actors and praises the music of the film.